tontonsb/bulma-interactions/README.md

-# bulma-interactions
+# Bulma interactions

-Snippets for Bulma interactivity
+Some small pieces of modern vanilla JS code to make Bulma components interactive.